ukaea/fair-mast/src/metadata/README.md

 - `create_campaign_shot_lists.py` - script to create shot lists as a CSV file for each campaign using the GraphQL API.
 This requires fully working & setup metadatabase
 - `create_cpf_metadata.py` - script to parse CPF data from PyUDA
-- `create_signal_metadata.py` - script to create a parquet file summarising the metadata for a induvidual signal from a Zarr file.
+- `create_signal_metadata.py` - script to create a parquet file summarising the metadata for each group (signal) in a Zarr or NetCDF file.
-- `create_signal_metadata.py` - script to create a parquet file summarising the metadata for a induvidual signal from a HDF file.
-- `create_signal_dataset_metadata.py` - script to create a parquet file summarising the metadata for a signal dataset.
+- `create_signal_dataset_metadata.py` - script to create a parquet file summarising the metadata for a whole dataset.
 - `mast_db.ipynb` - script to parse shot data from the Drupal database - see more below